All the mental and physical tips you need to continue running uphill with confidence

 Course planning can get a little more complex on the run leg versus the bike leg.
 Remember that you’ll be coming off the bike, relatively lower on glycogen stores and possibly dehydrated.

 - Anticipate the run leg before you get to T2.
-Your body will have a much easier time digesting and rehydrating on the bike than on the run.
+Your body will have an easier time digesting and rehydrating on the bike than on the run.

 Let’s not make it any harder than it already is.
 Athletes can make big mistakes on a climb come race day, especially when they’re too tired to maintain good form and posture.
 During practice, stay mindful of the following:

 - Keep it short and quick.
 Shortening your stride and picking up the cadence helps make hills more manageable.
-Longer strides will typically mean a larger ascent for each step taken, which can quickly bring you to exhaustion.
+Longer strides will typically mean a larger ascent for each step taken, which can quickly exhaust you.
 Similar to riding on lower gears on a bike, running uphill with a shorter stride is more efficient and easier for maintaining your rhythm.

 - Power hiking.
 In more extreme cases (where the grade exceeds 10 percent or so or if you find yourself too exhausted to keep running), walking can be much more efficient than running.
 Keep a good rhythm while walking to maintain speed, with a slightly wider stride to compensate for the slower cadence.